-I had a few hours to kill the other day, and when you’re a teacher, what better way to kill time is there than wandering through the Dollar Tree.
+I had a few hours to kill the other day, and when you’re a teacher, what better way to kill time is there than wandering through the Dollar Store.
 Every time I visit, the wheels turn for DIY projects or for ways I can repurpose those golden gems I find.
 As I wandered Thursday, I did get a great collection of ideas, and I believe most Dollar Tree stores carry similar inventory.
-So if you have a store near you, read on for ways you can use a few of the things I found.
+So if you have a Dollar Store near you, read on for ways you can make reading manipulatives for your room..

 Likewise, the rectangular lunch sized storage containers work really well for my Close Reading Kits.
 I keep them at my guided reading table for use in small groups.
-I put in each container-sticky notes, multi-colored highlighters, pencils, erasers, and cards with the symbols we use for close reading.
+Each container-sticky notes, multi-colored highlighters, pencils, erasers, and cards with the symbols we use for close reading.

 I also was excited to find a plastic craft box which would work perfectly for phoneme cards that you can use for building words in small group.
 Having students make real and nonsense words is a great way to work on phonics rules.

 FOLLOW CLASSROOM ROUTINES WITH DOLLAR STORE FINDS

 Throughout the year, I take running records to monitor my students’ reading progress.
 Of course, you have to have a timer, and they have digital ones in the cooking area.
 You can also have your students keep a timer with them to help organize their time in stations.
 If you have groups set their timers to the same time, then they can monitor themselves to make sure they work efficiently.

 In my classroom, I haven’t been very lucky with classroom furniture (sound familiar?).
 So I’ve used a few things to help get by in an inexpensive way.
 One thing that’s helped me form tables is to use cable ties to connect my desks together to form a “table”.
 It has always driven me crazy when the kids move their desks all about messing up our arrangement.
 You can avoid fixing it every afternoon this way.